DeepasriMPrasad/linear-algebra-for-machine-learning/README.md

 Shown using numpy in python script file with a function that takes dictionary arguments.

-# Dot Product
+## Dot Product

-Depending on the field over the vector space and context, the dot product can be referred to as scalar product or inner product, which are all equivalent.
+Depending on the field over the vector space and context, the dot product can be referred to as scalar product, scalar projection or inner product, which are all equivalent.

-## Modulus of Vector
+### Modulus of Vector

 The modulus or size of a vector x is denoted as ** | x | **.
 It is the square root of a vector dot product with itself.

+### Cosine Rule

+Scalar product has a relationship to scalar product.

+## Vector Product

+AKA Cross Product, Vector Projection and Directed Area Product

+## Outer Product